May 14, 2021

 (Recorded on December 11th, 2020, right before the FDA emergency use authorization)

-Almost a year into the COVID-19 pandemic, the FDA has given the Pfizer-BioNTech COVID-19 vaccine emergency use approval.
-As the rollout occurs all across the United States, including Louisiana, Many have concerns and questions in regards to safety, efficacy, and timeline, to name a few.
+Almost a year into the COVID-19 pandemic, the FDA has given the Pfizer-BioNTech COVID-19 vaccine, emergency use approval.
+As the rollout occurs all across the United States, including Louisiana, many have concerns and questions in regards to safety, efficacy, and the rollout timeline, to name a few.

-On this episode of “Innovation Health,’’ host Alex Gaudin talks with Dr. Julia Garcia-Diaz, director of Clinical and Infectious Disease Research, and Medical Subspecialties at Ochsner Health in New Orleans, Louisiana.
-Dr. Julia Garcia-Diaz answers these questions and addresses concerns the general public may have.
+On this episode of “Innovation Health,’’ host Alex Gaudin talks with Dr. Julia Garcia-Diaz, Director of Clinical and Infectious Disease Research, and Medical Subspecialties at Ochsner Health in New Orleans, Louisiana.
+Dr. Julia Garcia-Diaz answers these questions and addresses concerns the general public may have regarding this new vaccine.